Policies, Regulations and Rules

-The University of Alaska Anchorage Office of Student Financial Assistance may not award financial aid over the estimated cost of attendance.
-The Cost of Attendance is defined for this purpose as estimated costs for tuition, books, fees, room, board, transportation and miscellaneous costs incurred by the student relative to attending the university.
-If additional resources become available, a reduction in previously paid or anticipated awards may occur to keep the student's aid package within the estimated cost.
-If at any time during the enrollment period additional resources become available in excess of a student's eligibility for assistance, federal regulations require a reduction in previous awards offered and or disbursed (including grants, scholarships, and loan funding).
+Students may not be awarded any financial aid over the estimated Cost of Attendance.
+If additional resources become available to a student, the Office of Student Financial Assistance may reduce previously paid or anticipated awards to keep the student's aid package within the estimated cost.
+If additional resources become available in excess of a student's eligibility for assistance, federal regulations require the Office of Student Financial Assistance to reduce previous awards offered or disbursed (including grants, scholarships, and loan funding).

-All or part of any loan funds may be returned to the lender if additional resources become available to a student that were not originally considered when eligibility for the loan was determined; returned funds would be applied to reduce the student's loan debt.
-Undisbursed anticipated loan funds may also be canceled or reduced prior to disbursement if resources exceed the individual term need calculation.
+All or part of any loan funds may be returned to the lender if additional resources become available to a student that were not originally considered when eligibility for the loan was determined.
+Returned funds will therefore be applied to reduce the student's loan debt.
+Undisbursed, anticipated loan funds may also be canceled or reduced prior to disbursement, if these resources exceed the individual need calculation.

 Release of Information

-In accordance with The Family Educational Rights and Privacy Act (FERPA), the Financial Aid Office will not release information about the student to anyone, (including to parents and spouses), without the specific written consent of the student.
-An Authorization to Release of Educational Information Form must be completed stating the particular people authorized to obtain information.
-No information will be given without the form being signed and dated.Return to Top
+In accordance with The Family Educational Rights and Privacy Act (FERPA), the Financial Aid Office will not release information about a student to anyone, (including to parents and spouses), without the specific written consent of that student.
+If students wish to share this information with someone, they must complete a Authorization to Release of Educational Information Form stating the particular individuals they wish to authorize.
+No information may be released until the student signs and dates the form.

-Effective July,1 2011, Federal Regulations specify that students may receive federal financial aid funding for one repetition of a previously passed course.
+As of July 1st 2011, Federal Regulations specify that students may receive federal financial aid funding for one repetition of a previously-passed course.

 Retaking a passed course more than once.
-If a student receives a 'D' in a course and decides to repeat the course to improve his/her GPA, he/she may repeat this passed course ONE time.
-Should the student want to repeat it a second time, the course would not count toward the student's enrollment status.
+If a student receives a 'D' in a course and decides to repeat the course, he/she may repeat this passed course one time.
+If this student wishes to repeat it a second time, the course would not count toward the student's enrollment status.